-In addition to the 10K local report you received from either NYSAR or directly from 10K, the February 2017 statewide housing market report is available on NYSAR.com.
+In addition to the 10K local report you received from either NYSAR or directly from 10K, the first quarter and March 2017 statewide housing market report is available on NYSAR.com.
 The full statewide reports are available to NYSAR members only.

 Also available on NYSAR.com is “The Skinny,” a video highlighting our current statewide housing market conditions.
 Please encourage your members to share this video with consumers to help them understand the Empire State’s housing market.
 Learn more on the NYSAR.com Housing Statistics page.